 CODE OF CONDUCT

 We expect that all of our volunteers will conduct themselves in a polite, professional manner.
 It is a great blessing to be able to serve one another at this event and we expect that our volunteers will be cheerful, helpful, and ready to serve.
-AFHE is an organization that promotes and supports parent-led, privately funded, relationship-based education of children at home.
+AFHE is an organization that promotes and supports parent-led, privately funded education of children at home.
 We do not promote virtual charter schools, publicly funded programs for homeschoolers, or private school hybrid programs.